• Home

 By the end of this course, participants will be able to:

-• Understand the key satellite and in-situ data streams used for regional CO₂ sink estimation
+• Understand the major satellite and in-situ data streams used in regional CO₂ sink estimation

-• Perform QC, bias correction, and co-location checks across datasets
+• Perform quality control, bias correction, and dataset co-location checks

 • Build bottom-up flux estimation workflows for land (NEE) and ocean (air–sea CO₂ exchange)

-• Understand top-down flux inversion concepts and uncertainty sources
+• Explain top-down flux inversion concepts and identify key uncertainty sources

-• Produce spatial and temporal sink/source maps with uncertainty bands
+• Create spatial and temporal sink/source maps with uncertainty bands

-• Generate a reproducible, one-page regional carbon-sink brief with figures and metadata
+• Produce a reproducible one-page regional carbon-sink brief with supporting figures and metadata

 Course Structure